sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Create your sort key callable by instantiating a :class:`~sphinx_gallery.sorting.FunctionSortKey` instance with your sort key function.
-For example, the following ``minigallery_sort_order`` configuration (which sorts on filenames) will sort using the first 10 letters of each filename:
+For example, the following ``minigallery_sort_order`` configuration (which sorts on paths) will sort using the first 10 letters of each filename:

 .. code-block:: python